Vandivier/afterecon/content/2016-03-21-5-reasons-markets-more-about-coordination-than-competition.md

 ---
-title: 5 Reasons Markets More About Coordination Than Competition
+title: "5 Reasons Markets More About Coordination Than Competition"
 date: 2016-03-20 23:03:16
 author: John Vandivier
 ---